 If something is found on the checks that stops me from volunteering, will I know?

-Yes, you will be notified by Angela W. if there is something that does not allow you to volunteer.
+Yes, you will be notified by the Volunteer Manager if there is something that does not allow you to volunteer.

 Why complete these checks?